Rubo3/subbot/README.md

 This software works in parallel, it makes use of all the CPU cores and tries to balance the work load equally between all of them.

-Currently subbot works with Matroska video (MKV) and Advanced SubStation Alpha (ASS) files only, and uses a modified version of Sheldon Woodward's [pymkv](https://github.com/sheldonkwoodward/pymkv), which adds support for a custom `mkvmerge` binary path and removes its external dependencies.
-Work needs to be done to add proper support for non-Matroska source video files.
-At the moment, `mkvmerge` is invoked two times: the source video first gets converted to a temporary MKV file, then the new tracks are added using the temporary file as a base, finally the temporary file is deleted.
-MKVToolNix can convert and add the new tracks issuing `mkvmerge` only once, so a simpler method needs to be researched, maybe by slightly modifying pymkv.

 ## One more thing

 I've provided another script, `subbotf.py`, which is an extension to subbot that aims to simplify the job even more, especially when you do it often and you have many projects to manage.
 It depends on [PyYAML](https://pypi.org/project/PyYAML/) and needs a `projects.yaml` file (hence the "f" in "subbotf"), placed within the same directory of the script and structured like this (note the following are all the options available):